gemini3d/mat_gemini-scripts/README.md

 ## Usage

-The scripts are meant to "just work" without fiddling for a particular computer.
+The intention is eventually for these scripts to "just work" without fiddling for a particular computer.
 From Matlab, run the setup.m to configure all the needed paths for this Matlab session.

 ```matlab